Backtrader Multiple Stocks: Multi-Asset Trading Strategies

 googl_price = self.data2.close[0]

 But what if you have a whole list of stocks?
-Manually writing lines for each one gets messy fast.
+Writing manual lines for each one gets messy fast.
 A cleaner way is to loop through all the data you've loaded using self.datas.
-This is super helpful for managing a portfolio with dozens of assets.
+This is helpful for managing a portfolio with dozens of assets.

 The loop lets you check each stock's current situation and make decisions based on your rules.
-To further enhance your strategy development, you might want to explore tools like the Pine Script Wizard vs Pineify to see which platform can best help you streamline your coding and backtesting process, especially when translating ideas between different environments.
+To further improve your strategy development, you might check out Pine Script Wizard vs Pineify to see which platform can help simplify your coding and backtesting process, especially when translating ideas between different environments.

 def next(self):